patchshorts/cgodwin.io/src/posts/architecting-compute-engine-gcp-solutions.md

 ### GCE
 Compute Engine is an Infrastructure as a Service solution that is the underlying platform for many services like Cloud Functions.
 Compute Engine provides virtual machines called instances.

-New virtual machines require a type be specified along with boot image, availabiliy status, and security options.
+New virtual machines require a type be specified along with boot image, availability status, and security options.
 Machine types are sorted into different CPU and Memory options.
 Machine types are grouped into families like general purpose, cpu optimized, memory optimized, and GPU-capable.

 #### Compute Instance Options
 * General Purpose
   * shared-core
-  * sandard
+  * standard
   * high memory
   * high cpu
 * CPU Optimized